antunjurkovic-collab/dual-native-pattern/README.md

 **We Welcome Feedback!** This is a community-driven effort in active development.
 Your input helps refine the pattern and improve the documentation.

 **How to Provide Feedback:**
-- **GitHub Issues**: https://github.com/antunjurkovic-collab/dual-native-pattern — Bug reports, clarifications, suggestions
+- **GitHub Issues**: https://github.com/antunjurkovic-collab/dual-native-pattern/issues — Bug reports, clarifications, suggestions
-- **Discussions**: https://github.com/antunjurkovic-collab/dual-native-pattern — Questions, use cases, implementation experiences
+- **Discussions**: https://github.com/antunjurkovic-collab/dual-native-pattern/discussions — Questions, use cases, implementation experiences
-- **Email**: [contact email TBD] — Direct contact for private inquiries
+- **Email**: antunjurkovic@gmail.com — Direct contact for private inquiries

 **What We're Looking For:**
 - Real-world implementation experiences (successes and challenges)